Aspetar Inaugurates Sports Orthobiologic Laboratory To Serve Professional Athletes

 The laboratory is among the most technologically advanced facilities in the region, featuring specialised units for the collection, processing, testing, and storage of stem cells.
 These units are integrated into a comprehensive therapeutic system that serves both local and international professional athletes within a single facility.

 Stem cell therapy serves as a vital alternative for postponing or avoiding certain major surgical procedures.
-This technology represents a transformative advancement in sports medicine, as it can regenerate cartilage tissue and improve joint structure quality, thereby minimising prolonged periods of inactivity.
+This technology signifies a transformative advancement in sports medicine due to its capacity to regenerate cartilage tissue and enhance joint structure quality, thereby minimising extended periods of inactivity.

 Legal Disclaimer: